samypr100/setup-dev-drive/README.md

 #### `drive-type`

 Determines the type of drive, `Fixed` or `Dynamic`.
-There are performance tradeoffs between both, hence for the purposes of this action `Fixed` is used by default.
+There are performance tradeoffs between both.
+For the purposes of this action `Dynamic` is used by default for flexibility.

 `Dynamic` is useful when you want to cache the disk across job runs as it yields a smaller payload to cache when the job ends.

+`Fixed` gives you a notable performance boost, but there's a small creation overhead.

 #### `workspace-copy`